Kashmir Great Lakes

 One of the best things about going on any Himalayan trek is seeing these starry nights (almost every night).
 The uninterrupted views of the stars and Milky Way form part of your life during those trek days.

-And likewise during our KGL trek, we saw so many stars and the Milky Way.
-They were stunning and the feeling of seeing them are beyond any words.
+Likewise, during our KGL trek, we saw so many stars and the Milky Way.
+They were stunning, and the feeling of seeing them is beyond words.

 Picture with the stars - Kashmir Great Lakes